Intercept Pharmaceuticals (NASDAQ:ICPT) Announces Earnings Results

 ICPT stock traded down $2.03 on Thursday, hitting $17.01.
 1,862,845 shares of the company were exchanged, compared to its average volume of 1,152,960.
 Intercept Pharmaceuticals has a twelve month low of $16.81 and a twelve month high of $95.98.
 The business’s fifty day moving average is $21.90 and its two-hundred day moving average is $28.21.
 The stock has a market capitalization of $564.09 million, a price-to-earnings ratio of -1.74 and a beta of 1.85.

 A number of research firms have commented on ICPT.
-Stifel Nicolaus dropped their price objective on shares of Intercept Pharmaceuticals from $29.00 to $16.00 and set a “hold” rating on the stock in a research note on Thursday.
-Needham & Company LLC dropped their price target on shares of Intercept Pharmaceuticals from $80.00 to $34.00 and set a “buy” rating on the stock in a research note on Monday, March 8th.
-Wedbush dropped their price target on shares of Intercept Pharmaceuticals from $106.00 to $88.00 and set an “outperform” rating on the stock in a research note on Monday, March 8th.
+Wedbush dropped their price objective on shares of Intercept Pharmaceuticals from $106.00 to $88.00 and set an “outperform” rating on the stock in a research note on Monday, March 8th.
+Chardan Capital dropped their price target on shares of Intercept Pharmaceuticals from $58.00 to $45.00 and set a “buy” rating on the stock in a research note on Monday, March 1st.
+Raymond James dropped their price target on shares of Intercept Pharmaceuticals from $60.00 to $52.00 and set an “outperform” rating on the stock in a research note on Thursday, March 4th.
 B. Riley dropped their price target on shares of Intercept Pharmaceuticals from $74.00 to $65.00 and set a “buy” rating on the stock in a research note on Monday, March 1st.
-Finally, Chardan Capital dropped their price target on shares of Intercept Pharmaceuticals from $58.00 to $45.00 and set a “buy” rating on the stock in a research note on Monday, March 1st.
-One research analyst has rated the stock with a sell rating, sixteen have issued a hold rating and eight have issued a buy rating to the stock.
-The company currently has an average rating of “Hold” and an average price target of $48.17.
+Finally, HC Wainwright upgraded shares of Intercept Pharmaceuticals from a “sell” rating to a “neutral” rating and dropped their price target for the stock from $25.00 to $21.00 in a research note on Thursday, March 18th.
+One equities research analyst has rated the stock with a sell rating, sixteen have issued a hold rating and eight have given a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and an average target price of $48.17.

 Intercept Pharmaceuticals Company Profile